 Nylon braiding makes the cable firm and rigid.
 Extremely durable, and their longevity is well assured.
 You get a stronger and mechanically flexible structure.

 Talking about its material, the manufacturer used high-quality copper with PVC shell construction.
-The connectors got 24K gold-plating, which assures you about corrosion issues.
+It has 24K gold-plated connectors, which assures you about corrosion issues.
+You might not need corrosion-resistant connectors.

 To make sure the cable doesn’t lose signal while playing audio and video, the cable got a metallic shield under the PVC shell.
-In addition, its copper core will make sure you get great-quality and well-detailed sound every time.
+To make sure there’s no signal interference while playing audio and video, the coaxial cable got a metallic shield under the PVC shell.
+In addition, its braided copper core will make sure you get great-quality and well-detailed sound every time.

 Apart from color-coding, the connector head got rubber rings to get you a better grip.
 You can pick one from 3 different sizes from 6 ft. to 15 ft. as per your needs.